DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 "Not directly.
 But the Harmonic Oversight Authority is Malvek's tool.
 He created it.
 Controls it.
 Uses it to regulate who gets access to resonance and who doesn't."

 Jason felt a surge of anger.
-"So the offer was—"
+"So the offer wasâ€”"

 "Legitimate, probably."
 Elyra interrupted, her expression grim.
 "But acceptance means you become part of his system.
 Subject to his rules.
 His oversight.
 His definition of acceptable."